 - The sheriff will not execute an eviction order until the end of the National Disaster (lockdown) unless the court has said that it is “just and equitable” to do so.

 - The courts are seeing most matters, including non-urgent eviction matters, but are doing so based on relevant safety protocols.

-- Download the following infographics for more information about Evictions during Level 1 lockdown: Eviction in Level 1 and What to do About an Illegal Eviction During Level 1.
+- Download the following infographics for more information about Evictions during lockdown: Moratorium Adjusted Alert Level 4 and What to do About an Illegal Eviction During Adjusted Level 4.